Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/installation.md

 ## Installing a Windows service

+> [!NOTE]
-NOTE: It is not advised to use sc.exe to register the host process as a Windows Service.
+> It is not advised to use sc.exe to register the host process as a Windows Service.

 To install the process as a Windows service, include `/install` as a command line argument to the host.
 Using `/install` also causes the host to invoke the [installers](/nservicebus/operations/installers.md).